Jarryd460/ContinuousMonitory/README.md

 * OpenTelemetry is an open source standard for capturing metrics about an appLication.
 * Prometheus is an open source software that records metrics in a time series database built using an HTTP pull model, with flexible queries and real-time alerting.
 * Grafana is an open source visualization tool which can be used to view the captured metrics.
+* Loki is an open source log aggregation system designed to store and query logs from all your applications and infrastructure.
+    * It works with Promtail as platform that sends logs to Loki.
+Loki is the logging engine.

 * Install Grafana locally
     * Go to https://grafana.com/grafana/download and download Grafana Enterprise version.